PabloRiosP/PabloRiosP.github.io/README.md

 My web portfolio, uploaded in GitHub Pages.

-Right now I'm fixing the HTML structure to fit in my CSS style, and taking my time to make new styles in that CSS file.
+I'm already in a job so I have no much time to improve my portfolio.
+Anyway I'll put some projects on it soon.

 Feedback is always welcome.
 Take care.